-Welcome to the Buckley Space Force Base, Colo., official website.
-This site is provided as a public service through the efforts of the Buckley Garrison Public Affairs office.
+Welcome to the Buckley Space Force Base official website.
+This site is provided as a public service through the efforts of the Space Base Delta 2 Public Affairs office.

 The U.S. Space Force (USSF) is a new branch of the Armed Forces.
 It was established on December 20, 2019 with enactment of the Fiscal Year 2020 National Defense Authorization Act and will be stood-up over the next 18 months.
 The USSF was established within the Department of the Air Force, meaning the Secretary of the Air Force has overall responsibility for the USSF, under the guidance and direction of the Secretary of Defense.
 Additionally, a four-star general known as the Chief of Space Operations (CSO) serves as the senior military member of the USSF.
 The CSO will be a full member of the Joint Chiefs of Staff in December 2020.

 The USSF is a military service that organizes, trains, and equips space forces in order to protect U.S. and allied interests in space and to provide space capabilities to the joint force.
 USSF responsibilities include developing military space professionals, acquiring military space systems, maturing the military doctrine for space power, and organizing space forces to present to our Combatant Commands.

 The Chief of Space Operations (CSO), U.S. Space Force, serves as the principal uniformed adviser to the Secretary of the Air Force on Space Force activities.
 The CSO presides over the Office of the Chief of Space Operations, transmits plans and recommendations to the Secretary of the Air Force and acts as the Secretary's agent in carrying them out.